A close-up blue British Shorthair meowing.

 British Shorthair Coat Color And Grooming

-With his short, thick coat, round head and cheeks, big round eyes, and rounded body, the British Shorthair resembles nothing so much as a cuddly teddy bear.
-His body is compact but powerful with a broad chest, strong legs with rounded paws and a thick tail with a rounded tip.
+With a short, dense coat, a round head with chubby cheeks, large round eyes, and a sturdy, rounded body, the British Shorthair is often compared to a cuddly teddy bear.
+This breed boasts a compact yet powerful physique, featuring a broad chest, strong legs ending in rounded paws, and a thick tail with a rounded tip.
+Their balanced and robust build gives them a distinctive, endearing appearance.

 Children And Other Pets